aidos-lab/aidos-lab.github.io/content/blog/magedge.md

 ## Graph classification performance

 The success of graph pooling layers is often evaluated by assessing whether they maintain or even increase task performance of GNNs at downstream tasks, such as graph classification.
 To compare our methods against alternative pooling layers we plug each layer into the same GNN architecture, which contains one intermediate pooling layer that reduces graphs to approximately half their original size.
-The table below then reports the classification accuracies of different pooling layers across stratified 10-fold cross-validation.
+The table below reports the classification accuracies of different pooling layers across stratified 10-fold cross-validation.
 From the results, we are happy to report that our proposed pooling methods reach top classification performance amongst alternative pooling layers and achieve the highest mean ranks across datasets.

 {{< centered-figure
     src="classification.png"
     alt="Graph classification performance"
-    width="85%"
+    width="95%"
     border-weight="1.5px"
     caption="**Figure 8.** Graph classification performance."
 >}}

 ## Graph classification performance across pooling ratios

 We consider the best performing methods from before and ask how task performance changes for increasing pooling ratios i.e. when reducing the size of the pooled graphs from the ENZYMES or NCI1 datasets.
 Keeping almost the same model architecture as before, we vary the pooling ratio for flexible methods.
 Else, for fixed methods that always pool graphs to approximately half their size, we apply the pooling operation repeatedly.
-Our methods then retain robust classification performance across various pooling ratios and reach top accuracies amongst alternative pooling layers, especially at low pooling ratios.
+Our methods retain robust classification performance across various pooling ratios and reach top accuracies amongst alternative pooling layers, especially at low pooling ratios.

 {{< centered-figure
     src="ratios.png"
     alt="Graph classification performance across pooling ratios"
-    width="85%"
+    width="95%"
     border-weight="1.5px"
     caption="**Figure 9.** Graph classification performance across pooling ratios."
 >}}

 ## Graph structure preservation

-To assess how well our methods preserve graph structure during pooling, we compare how well different pooling layers preserve spectral properties or the structural diversity of the input graphs for all graphs from the NCI1 dataset.
+To assess whether our methods preserve graph structure during pooling as intended, we compare how well different pooling layers preserve spectral properties or the structural diversity of the input graphs for all graphs from the NCI1 dataset.
 The left plots report the normalised spectral distances between the original and pooled graphs.
 The right plots show the relative difference in magnitude compared to the input graph.
 Our methods reach the lowest spectral distances as well as the lowest differences in magnitude compared to alternative pooling layers.
 MagEdgePool and SpreadEdgePool thus best preserve graph structure during pooling.

 {{< centered-figure
     src="spectral.png"
     alt="Graph structure preservation"
-    width="85%"
+    width="95%"
     border-weight="1.5px"
     caption="**Figure 9.** Graph structure preservation across pooling ratios."
 >}}

 ## Final remarks

 Let’s answer our original question on how to pool a graph while preserving its key properties.
 Edge-contraction pooling using MagEdgePool or SpreadEdgePool ensures that task performance, graph structure, and node feature information are maintained in an expressive and interpretable manner.
-Our pooling methods then are useful general-purpose approaches that respect the graph’s inherent geometry while achieving robust classification performance across datasets and pooling ratios.
+Our pooling methods are useful general-purpose approaches that respect the graph’s inherent geometry while achieving robust classification performance across datasets and pooling ratios.

 Interested in learning more or trying the pooling methods on your own datasets?
 Here is a link to our [paper](https://arxiv.org/abs/2506.11700) and to a PyTorch implementation of our pooling methods on [GitHub](https://github.com/aidos-lab/mag_edge_pool).
 Our paper shows a more in-depth evaluation of computational efficiency, performance at graph regression tasks, or comparisons with other baseline pooling methods.
 We further report theoretical results linking magnitude and spread, and demonstrate key properties of our pooling methods, such as permutation invariance, computational efficiency, and expressivity.